hacknicity/MedicalIDRecord-PressKit/README.md

 [here](https://github.com/hacknicity/MedicalIDRecord-PressKit/archive/main.zip).
 The archive also includes versions of screenshots without device frames.

+If you want to quickly create some data within the app you can import the sample data that was used in these screenshots.
+See the [Sample Data](#sample-data) section below for more information.

 ### What is Medical ID Record?
 Medical ID Record is an app for iPhone, iPad and Apple Watch for storing your medical information and emergency contacts.
 This is a useful reference when visiting a healthcare professional and could be life-saving in case of emergency.